Karina Sosa

 Karina Ivette Sosa de Rodas (born 5 April 1976) is a Salvadoran politician and member of the Farabundo Martí National Liberation Front (FMLN).
-She is a member of the national Legislative Assembly of El Salvador starting in 2012, being re-elected to the post twice after (in 2015 and 2018).
+She was a member of the national Legislative Assembly of El Salvador from 2012 to 2021, and is currently a deputy in the Central American Parliament.

 In May 2018, Sosa ran unopposed for the FMLN's vice-presidential nomination in the forthcoming 2019 presidential election.
 She won her party's nomination with 21,197 votes, thereby becoming the running mate of FMLN presidential candidate, Hugo Martínez.